Display-Lab/knowledge-base/readme.md

 Each pathway is described in a corresponding vignette directory.

 ## Versioning *(WIP)*
-The knowledge base contains files in a spectrum of developmental states, from robustly functional to pre-psuedocode.
-Specific version of the `main` knowledge base repo exists in tandem with a specified version of the software pipeline, which are dependent on one-another for proper functionality.
+The knowledge base contains files on a spectrum of developmental states, from robustly functional to pre-psuedocode.
+Versioning of the knowledge base may implement breaking changes, and as such a registry of stable pairs are maintained by the Display-Lab team.
+Stable release pairs of the software pipeline and knowledgebase are recorded as new versions are released, to ensure full functionality of the pipeline despite the changing nature of the knowledgebase.
+Future versions of the knowledge base may be independent of the software pipeline's version, and may be developed for standalone uses.

-Versioning of the knowledge base may implement breaking changes; as such version pairings of the knowledge base and software pipeline which are compatible are documented below.

 |Release Pair| Knowledgebase Version | Software Pipeline Version |
 |-|-|-|
 | deprecated | 1.0.1 | *not yet published* |
 | 6/14/23 | 1.1.0 | *not yet published* |

-Future version of the knowledge base may be independent of the pipeline software version, and may be developed for standalone tools or other independent uses.

 ## Version
 1.1.0